Sister Act (musical): West End

 As Deloris prepares to leave Sister Mary Robert begs to come with her, claiming that she has been inspired to become a stronger person and go after the things she wants ("The Life I Never Led").
 Deloris tells her that she doesn't need her to do that, and that she can do it all herself if she really wants to.
 Deloris runs from the convent and stays at Eddie's house for the night.
 While there she initially is overjoyed that the following day she will testify against Shank and his boys and then go back to pursuing the career she's dreamed of ("Fabulous, Baby!
 (Reprise)").
 Guilty for abandoning her sisters when they needed her, she reflects on her life and realises that the choices she is making will leave her with nothing but fame and money, and when the lights go out she will be alone.
 She decides to return to the convent and sing with her sisters ("Sister Act").

 Meanwhile, Shank thinks up a new way to get into the convent ("When I Find My Baby (Reprise)").
 Dressed as nuns, Shank and his boys sneak into the convent; they find and chase Deloris.
 Sister Mary Patrick, who has seen what has happened, informs the other nuns who insist they must go and help Deloris.
-The Mother Superior, however, is adamant that they stay and call the police, prompting an outburst from Sister Mary Robert who tells her that she won't be quiet and take orders blindly anymore; that she is going to help Deloris ("The Life I Never Led (Reprise)").
+The Mother superior, however, is adamant that they stay and call the police, prompting an outburst from Sister Mary Robert who tells her that she won't be quiet and take orders blindly anymore; that she is going to help Deloris ("The Life I Never Led (Reprise)").
 The other nuns agree and all of them go running through the convent looking for Deloris.
 It all comes down to a final confrontation in which Shank, armed and dangerous, tells Deloris to get on her knees and beg for her life.
 However, all the sisters and nuns stand in front of her telling Shank that they will have to go through them first ("Sister Act (Reprise)").
 Shank is about to start firing at the nuns when Eddie comes in and fights Shank off.
 He arrests Shank and his boys and then asks Deloris out on a date which she accepts.
-Mother Superior and Deloris come to a truce and accept that perhaps they are not so different after all.
+The Mother superior and Deloris come to a truce and accept that perhaps they are not so different after all.
 The show ends with all the nuns and eventually the entire cast performing for the Pope ("Spread the Love Around").